eddiemoore/angular-spotify/README.md

 ```

 ####Create a Playlist
 Create a playlist for a Spotify user.
 (The playlist will be empty until you add tracks.)
+Creating a public playlist requires the ```playlist-modify-public``` scope.
+Creating a private playlist requires the ```playlist-modify-private``` scope.
 ```javascript
 Spotify.createPlaylist('user_id', options);
 ```